kube-burner/kube-burner/docs/metrics.md

   }
 ]
 ```

-These extra fields are useful at the time of identifing and representing the metrics.
+The extra fields are useful at the time of identifing and representing the metrics.

 The field **metricName** in the example above, allow us to identify documents from a certain query more easily, and it's configured in each query of the metric-profile by adding the parameter `metricName` to the query as shown in the metrics profile below: